foss2serve/github-workflow-activity/tutorial2/tut2-handout.md

 (14-17).
 The pull-request will automatically be updated with the new commits you push to your repository on GitHub, allowing the maintainer to follow your progress as you go.

+Again, line (14) is just an example of a change you might make.
+Make whatever changes you like using whatever tools you like.

 ```bash
 $ vim file4                                            (14)